TreesLab/CircMiMi/README.md

   4  |  strand         | + / -
   5  |  host_gene      | Host gene of the circRNA
-  6  |  RBP            | The RBP which may bind on the circRNA 7  |  MaxRbpExpNum  | The maximum number of experiments supporting the RBP binding sites 8  |  #RBP_binding_sites   | The number of binding sites of the RBP on the circRNA 9  |  target_gene | The RBP-targeted gene
+  6  |  RBP            | The RBP which may bind on the circRNA 7  |  MaxRbpExpNum   | The maximum number of experiments supporting the RBP binding sites 8  |  num_RBP_binding_sites | The number of binding sites of the RBP on the circRNA 9  |  target_gene    | The RBP-targeted gene
- 10  |  geneID    | The gene ID of the RBP-targeted gene 11  |  #RBP_binding_sites      | The number of RBP-binding sites on the RBP-targeted gene 12  |  maxClipExpNum      | The maximum number of CLIP experiments supporting the RBP binding site
+ 10  |  geneID         | The gene ID of the RBP-targeted gene 11  |  num_RBP_binding_sites_on_target | The number of RBP-binding sites on the RBP-targeted gene 12  |  maxClipExpNum  | The maximum number of CLIP experiments supporting the RBP binding site

 #### Note.